Skip to main content

 Built so the cost-per-tonne survives commodity-price drift.

-• Every field write saves locally first and syncs when signal returns.
+• Every field write is saved on the spot and syncs when signal returns.
 Pit edges and stripping benches do not wait for 4G.

 • Every fuel event, hour-meter, and fault is attributed to operator PIN, machine, project, and time.
 Royalty reporting traces back to a structured source.